Just call us Bond. Amortized bond.

-A small menu of how bankers, investors and Cramer compare and value companies:
+A small sample of how bankers, investors and others compare and value companies:

-1. Multiple of Sales—The company does $100 mil a year in sales.
-Buy it for... twice?
-Thrice times sales?
-What’s the industry standard?
-How are others trading?
+- Multiple of Sales—The company does $100 mil a year in sales.
+Buy it for... twice that number?
+How are others handling this?

-2. Multiple of Margin (Gross or Operating)—Same as above, only with margins instead of sales used as the delimiter.
+- Multiple of Margin (Gross or Operating)—Same as above, only with margins instead of sales as the foundation.

-4. Multiple of Earnings—the most common denominator.
-This valuation ideology is based on the precept that a company is worth the value of dividends it will throw off in the future.
-This means dividends paid to common stockholders plus the value of the company when the Argentineans buy it in 2009.
+- Multiple of Earnings—the most common denominator.
+This means dividends paid to common stockholders plus the value of the company when the Argentinians buy it in 2009.

 |Return on Sales (ROS) or Net Margin||After Tax Profit/Total Sales|